Why I Don’t Call My Child a Miracle

 it is now your turn; you are blessedxy

 Henry Ford HospitalWhile the painting depicted a miscarriage, I could easily relate my experience with infertility to it.
 The assortment of objects was a more accurate way to describe what goes into conceiving a child when you can’t simply rely on divine order.

 But my favorite stories were never fairy tales, anyway.
 I’ve always preferred the circuitous ones, the ones with plot twists, minor characters and surprise endings where happiness isn’t a guarantee, but a privilege.
 And so, despite acknowledging that good fortune had a part in the conception of our daughter, I don’t think I can say it was a miracle.
 It was more than that.

 This essay originally appeared in (Dundurn, Jan.
 2019), edited by Allison McDonald Ace, Ariel Ng Bourbonnais, and Caroline Starr.

 Enter your email address to receive notifications for author Teri Vlassopoulos

-You have been added to the notification list for author Teri Vlassopoulos
+Confirmation link sent to your email to add you to notification list for author Teri Vlassopoulos

 More by this author